A low discrepancy sequence on graphs

 Let $B$ be a non-negative, symmetric matrix, $v\in\mathcal{P}_+$ satisfy the Brualdi condition\\ \emph{For all partitions $S_1, S_2, S_3$ of $\XX$ such that $B[S_2\cup S_3, S_3]=0$, we have \be \sum_{x\in S_1}v(x) \ge \sum_{y\in S_3}v(y), \ee with equality holding if and only if $A[S_1,S_1\cup S_2]=0$. }\\

 Then a theorem of Brualdi \cite{brualdi1974dad} states that there exists a diagonal matrix $D$ with positive entries such that \be DBD\bs 1=v. \ee Let $V$ be the diagonal matrix $(v(x))$.
 Then $G=V^{-1}DBDV^{-1}$ satisfies \be Gv=\bs 1. \ee Clearly, $G$ represents a graph with the same vertices and edges as $B$, except for different edge weights.
 We note that when $B$ has a positive diagonal, then the Brualdi condition is satisfied vacuously for every $v\in\mathcal{P}_+$.
+The full algorithmic steps for finding such a bistochastic normalization of symmetric matrices can be found in \cite{marshall2019manifold, landa2021doubly}.

 \bhag{Experiments}